6XGate/indesely/docs/reference/select-query-builder.md

 - **Type Parameters**

-  - `Index` — The index on which to contain the query, as well as the index from which keys on cursors will be sourced.
+  - `Index` — The index on which to constrain the query, as well as the index from which keys on cursors will be sourced.
   - `IndexKey` — The index's key type.

 - **Returns**